Recipes|Featured Main

 Blanch shucked fava beans in boiling salted water for about 2 minutes then transfer to ice bath.
 Peel off thick skin surrounding pod to reveal bright green beans.
 Reserve ¼ cups of beans for serving.

-Add shucked, blanched, and peeled fava beans to food processor with ricotta cheese, parmesan, parsley, basil, lemon zest, black pepper, salt and blend to combine.
+Add prepared fava beans to food processor with ricotta cheese, parmesan, parsley, basil, lemon zest, black pepper, and salt.
+Blend to combine.

 To build ravioli place dough on lightly floured work surface.
 Fill each ravioli with about 1 tablespoon of filling.
-Use egg white or water to help glue the edges to seal.
+Use egg white or water to help seal.
 Freeze prepared ravioli or move on to step 4 to cook and serve.

 When ready to cook, bring a large pot of salted water to a boil.
 Gently add ravioli and cook until they start to float, about 3-5 minutes.

-Meanwhile in a large sauté pan melt butter over medium heat until starts to lightly to turn golden brown.
-Add reserved fava beans, asparagus and spring onions if using and cook until bright and tender, about three minutes.
+In a large sauté pan melt butter over medium heat until starts to lightly turn golden brown.
+Add reserved fava beans, asparagus and spring onions.
+Cook until bright and tender, about 3 minutes.
 Add ravioli directly from the pot.
 Gently coat in butter sauce.

 This recipe makes about 3 dozen small ravioli, but they do not all need to be cooked immediately.
 Freeze them laid out on a floured cookie sheet before transferring to a resealable bag or container.
 When ready to serve follow Steps 4-6 cooking in batches if needed to not over crowd the pot.